How To Swim On Your Period

 You can do everything (or nothing) on your period, including enjoying the water.
-Here’s how to handle beach season while on your period this summer.
+Here’s how your teen can handle beach season while on their period this summer.

-Whether you’re in swimming lessons, getting ready for sleep-away camp, off on vacation, or just headed to the beach, we’ve all had that intrusive thought: "what if I get my period?
+Whether they're in swimming lessons, getting ready for sleep-away camp, off on vacation, or just headed to the beach, your teen is probably thinking: "what if I get my period?
 Can I even swim on my period?"

-From there, we pack a ton of period products, throw on an extra pair of shorts, and despite the gorgeous weather and hot sun, we suspiciously tell everyone, “I just don’t feel like swimming today."
+From there, they pack a ton of period products, throw on an extra pair of shorts, and despite the gorgeous weather and hot sun, suspiciously tell everyone, “I just don’t feel like swimming today."
 The thought of leaking in the water or on a beach towel feels too stressful and uncomfortable.
-Sound familiar?
-It doesn't have to!
+Sound familiar for your teen?
+It doesn't have to.

-At Kt, we created our period swimwear for teens so you can dip, dive, and swim comfortably – even on your period!
+At Kt, we design period swimwear for teens so they can dip, dive, and swim comfortably—even on their period!
 Have some questions?
 No worries.
-Keep reading for some FAQs on swimming on your period in KT!
+Keep reading for some FAQs on swimming on your period.

 Swimming pools, meet menstrual flow